deachne/WL8-Indicator-Builder/PROJECT_UPDATED.md

    - Included best practices for indicator development
    - Added instructions for using the "Apply to Editor" button
    - Provided code templates when no specific examples are available
+   - Added specialized templates for common indicators (SMA, RSI, MACD, Bollinger Bands)

+4. **Improved Intent Detection**:
+   - Added detection for code deletion requests
+   - Implemented pattern matching for specific indicator types
+   - Added parameter extraction from user queries (e.g., periods, thresholds)
+   - Enhanced handling of compound requests (e.g., "delete the code and create an SMA crossover")

-4. **Consistent Experience Across RAG Systems**:
+5. **Consistent Experience Across RAG Systems**:
    - Standardized responses across all three RAG implementations (standard, enhanced, and Supabase)
    - Consistent code example formatting and presentation
    - Unified best practices recommendations
    - Improved error handling and fallbacks
+   - Added structured action information to RAG responses

 These improvements create a more seamless experience where users can easily interact with the AI Assistant to build indicators, get help with code, and apply code examples directly to the editor with a single click.
+The AI can now understand and execute more complex requests, such as "delete the code and create a simple SMA 10 period crossover," providing a more intuitive and efficient workflow for indicator development.

 ## Next Steps
 As outlined in the updated PROJECT.md, the next steps for the project are: